 In 2015, ICRW created the Paula Kantor Award, in memory of our former colleague Dr. Paula Kantor, who died in the aftermath of a terrorist attack in Kabul, Afghanistan in May 2015.
 Dr. Kantor was senior scientist of gender and development at the International Maize and Wheat Improvement Center (CIMMYT) and former senior rural development specialist at the International Center for Research on Women (ICRW).

 Dr. Kantor was a leading expert on gender issues in international development, with nearly 20 years of experience in policy and program research related to integrating gender into agriculture and rural development.
-Dr. Kantor’s work was largely driven by her passion to improve lives in the global south, especially those of women and girls.
-She was a prolific researcher who worked in several initiatives to improve the lives of women in conflict-prone and terrorist-affected areas.
-She worked across Asia, the Middle East and Africa.
+Dr. Kantor’s work was largely driven by her passion to improve the lives of women and girls, especially in low- and middle-income countries and conflict-prone areas.
+She was a prolific researcher who worked in several initiatives across Asia, the Middle East and Africa.

 In the spirit of Paula’s legacy of supporting applied research to advance the economic and social well-being of women in low-income and otherwise marginalized communities worldwide, this annual award is given to a young professional female researcher doing field research related to ICRW’s mission, along with a US$2,500 cash prize.

 Dr. Wunpini Fatimata Mohammed is assistant professor of global media at the University of Georgia.
 Born and raised in Tamale, Ghana, Dr. Mohammed completed her PhD in Mass Communications with a minor in Women’s, Gender and Sexuality Studies and an African Studies concentration at the Bellisario College of Communications at Pennsylvania State University.
 Her research examines the way that the lived experience of marginalized people are shaped by and represented in media, as well as how media can be used as a tool of resistance in the face of imperialism and colonization.READ MORE